SameerMohdMomin/gallary/README.md

 # gallary
-gallary website is a collection of photos with different category.
+gallary is a dynamic website where owner of the website can insert, delete photographs.this website also provides categories of photographs which also dynamic.